Fingers crossed is not how one approaches prostate cancer. We can help.

 Our support comes from individual donors, sponsors, and community partners, not government

-One in eight Canadian men will be diagnosed with prostate cancer.
+One in seven Canadian men will be diagnosed with prostate cancer.
 We can help you beat the odds.

 The Island Prostate Centre is your local, knowledgeable and trusted source for information on diagnosis, treatment and research.